 It shows up that you take care of yourself.
 I could easily think that you are 50 something years-old, to be honest!
 “Laughs”

 That’s very nice of you.
 Thank you.
 Thank you.
 But, no, I feel good.
 I feel very good, and life gets better.
 In many ways, the brain tells you you’re getting older.
-But physically, while you still can do it, you understand what a gift it is to be still able to play music.
+But physically, while you still can do it, you still understand what a gift it is to play music.
 I couldn’t do this if I were a footballer.
-If I was doing anything else, I mean, you’re sort of retiring when you’re 60, 65 or whatever, you retire.
+If I was doing anything else, I mean, you’re sort of retiring when you’re 60, 65, or whatever, you retire.

-And if you’re a professional sports guy, you are retired at the age of 35 or something?
+And if you’re a professional sports guy, you are retired at 35 or something?

 It’s funny.
-All these guys who kind of started it all, this rock and roll stuff in the ’60s, they all keep on saying the same phrase, “I can’t retire.
-I don’t want to retire” But actually, you are the guys who started it all so, no one actually couldn’t retire from music before you guys “Laughs.”
+All these guys who kind of started it all, this rock and roll stuff in the ’60s, they all keep on saying the exact phrase, “I can’t retire.
+I don’t want to retire” But actually, you are the guys who started it all so, no one even couldn’t retire from music before you guys “Laughs.”

 Who started it?
 Yeah.
 It’s true.